 This is a completely different type of tofu.
 It is quite delicate and has a lovely silky texture.

-able in: plain and flavored (mango, strawberry, etc.) in the refrigerated section next to the regular tofu.
+Available in: plain and flavored (mango, strawberry, etc.) in the refrigerated section next to the regular tofu.
 Flavored versions are ready to eat.
 If you buy the plain version, just pour some maple syrup over a few cubes for a quick sweet treat!

 How it is made: This is the less pressed of all tofu so the curds & the whey are well blended.